 April is recognized as Sexual Assault Awareness Month (SAAM) at Dickinson and globally.
-In support of SAAM, we hosted several programs and events, including Take Back the Night, Denim Day, What Do Forensic Nurses Do?, and workshops for students, including topics of Understanding Traumatic Events and the Path to Recovery, Safe and Inclusive Spaces, Healthy Relationships, and The Neurobiology of Trauma.
+In support of SAAM, we hosted several programs and events, including Take Back the Night, Denim Day, and the program "How to Support a Friend for Title IX."